The Number One HR Solution on Salesforce

 On behalf of our team, I want to thank you for your time and effort and wish you all the best in your job search.

-If you have any further questions, please contact me directly at [your phone number].
+If you have any further questions, please contact me directly at [your phone number or email address].

 Sincerely,